crunkdevs/predictor/docs/PREDICTOR_OVERVIEW.md

 4. **Select:**
    - Picks the best candidate (if any meet the criteria)
    - Adds at most 1 smart overdue number to the pool
+   - Still respects the global 4-overdue cap once the final rankings are assembled

 ### Why This Is Better